kogleron/jimmy_tech_crud_gin/README.md

 ### Run the project

-For starting the service in the project dir exec `make docker`.
+For starting the service in the project dir exec `cp .env.example .env && make docker`.

 ### Read the docs and test